-The GCYO recognises the importance of social media as a powerful communication tool and recognises that participation in online communities is a basic individual right.
-Social Networking Sites (SNS) as defined in this Policy includes, but is not limited to, Facebook, Twitter, Snapchat, Linkedin.
-It also includes instant messaging (SMS), geospatial tagging capable sites such as Instagram and video or photo sharing websites such as YouTube.
+GCYO recognises the importance of social media as a powerful communication tool and recognises that participation in online communities is a basic individual right.
+Social Networking Sites (SNS) as defined in this Policy includes, but is not limited to, Facebook, Twitter, Snapchat, LinkedIn.
+It also includes instant messaging (SMS), geospatial tagging-capable sites such as Instagram, and video or photo-sharing websites such as YouTube.

-The GCYO has a responsibility to manage its reputation and protect its members.
-The official online presence of the GCYO is carefully managed by authorized and selected persons with the appropriate skill, knowledge and training to properly and effectively participate in social media online for the purpose of managing the online presence of the GCYO.
-Only persons authorized by the Management Committee are permitted to cause official information to be published on the internet, including through social media sites.
+GCYO has a responsibility to manage its reputation and protect its members.
+The official online presence of GCYO is carefully managed by authorised and selected persons with the appropriate skill, knowledge and training to properly and effectively participate in social media online for the purpose of managing the online presence of GCYO.
+Only persons authorised by the Management Committee are permitted to cause official information to be published on the internet, including through social media sites.

 The principles of this policy are:

-Where members do not apply this policy, members may be held responsible for online conduct where conduct harms or has the potential to harm the reputation or interests of the GCYO and its members or its affiliates.
-The GCYO appreciates that when members participate in online communities they may witness a suspected breach of this policy or negative, disparaging or inaccurate content about a GCYO member or its affiliates.
+Where members do not apply this policy, members may be held responsible for online conduct where conduct harms, or has the potential to harm, the reputation or interests of GCYO and its members or its affiliates.
+GCYO appreciates that when members participate in online communities they may witness a suspected breach of this policy or negative, disparaging or inaccurate content about a GCYO member or its affiliates.
 These matters are to be brought to the attention of the GCYO Management Committee immediately via email firstname.lastname@example.org or telephone 07 5597 2640.